 Have fun using the XDK and share your experiences with the community at xdk.io!

 The Cross-Domain Development Kit (XDK) is a wireless sensor device that enables rapid prototyping of sensor-based products and applications for the Internet of Things (IoT).
 Please visit xdk.io to learn more.

 The XDK Workbench

 The Workbench is a software developer kit equipped with XDK-specific packages.

 The Bosch IoT Suite provides middleware capabilities needed to build sophisticated IoT applications from top to bottom.
 It is provided as a set of cloud services.

 Your XDK is connected to the Bosch IoT Hub service using the OMA Lightweight M2M (LWM2M) protocol and managed using the Bosch IoT Things service.
 You can book additional Bosch IoT Suite services to use with your IoT project.

-Please visit the Bosch IoT Suite website to learn more.
+Please visit the Bosch IoT Suite service catalog to learn more.

 The Bosch-ID service

-The Bosch-ID service is an offering by the Bosch Group that allows their customers to use one user ID for services provided by various Bosch divisions.
+The Bosch-ID service is an offering, that allows customers to use one user ID for services provided by various Bosch divisions.